 Shockingly, according to the Online Trust Alliance’s (OTA) ‘Cyber Incident and Breach Trend Report’, 93% of cybersecurity incidents in 2017 could have been prevented by following basic security best practices, such as conducting phishing awareness training.
 With so much at stake financially and reputationally, organisations cannot afford to allow data breaches or damaging service outages to occur because of human error.
 Employees are a corporation’s last line of defence against cyberattacks, so they must be given the right skills and tools to effectively participate in the fight against cybercrime.

 About Alan Levine

-Alan Levine is a security advisor to Wombat Security with extensive global experience and specialises in all facets of cyber security, global data privacy with emphasis on European privacy provisions, and compliance, including SOX and related corporate compliance requirements.
+Alan Levine is a security advisor of Wombat Security with extensive global experience and has specialisation in all facets of cyber security, global data privacy with emphasis on European privacy provisions, Compliance, including SOX and related corporate compliance requirements.